bschultz1990/Launchpad/docs/MANUAL.md

 > **IMPORTANT: Only use this when the Payment screen is visible, as pictured above.**

-Fills in the above fields and waits for 10 seconds.
+Fills in the above fields and asks for confirmation.
 Make sure all the fields are filled in correctly.
-Within 10 seconds, hit "Submit Payment" or just hit `Enter`.
+If everything looks good, hit "Yes".
 Launchpad will speed through to the "Invoice Items" screen where you can select what you want to invoice and the stock site you want to invoice from.

+If you hit, "No" on the confirmation screen, Launchpad will stop what it's doing and allow you to make changes.
+If you'd like to submit a payment again, you'll need to reopen the payment screen.

-The other platforms behave much the same, but I will mark the differences as we go.
+The other platforms behave much the same; differences are marked as necessary.

 ## Amazon.com